 Across the country, hundreds of thousands of enthusiasts were swept up on a wave of emotion, for it was a truly sad day.
 Not only had we witnessed the annihilation of steam, but whole chunks of our railway heritage had been consigned to history after Beeching wielded his axe across the country.
 But time is a great healer, for no one would have believed that a diesel locomotive would be worshipped with all the fanaticism of its steam predecessor, but it has... the demise of the first generation fleet of main line diesels led to another flourish of 'Farewell' rail tours, only this time supported by thousands of diesel enthusiasts lamenting the loss of their favourite class.

 (Above) The headlong rush to eliminate steam in favour of modern diesel and electric traction led to several orders being placed with the manufacturers before the new designs had been fully evaluated in service conditions.
 For example, before the first 10 pilot scheme 2,300hp Type 4 diesels D1-D10 had been completed, the BTC placed orders for a further 183 members of the class.
 By chance, however, they proved to be one of the more successful locomotives to appear in the pilot scheme orders.
 The production 'Peaks' were uprated to 2,500hp by use of charge air cooling, which gave rise to three genetic types of basically similar locomotives - TOPS Class 44 (pilot scheme) and the Class 45 and 46 production locomotives.
-Crewe Works was responsible for building Nos D50-D137 in the fleet (Class 45) and in this Jim Carter shot outside the paintshop a newly-built 'Peak' undergoes steam heat boiler tests.
-In the background black smoke from a 'Scot' class 4-6-0 adds considerably to the picture.
+Crewe Works was responsible for building Nos D50-D137 in the fleet.
+The first build Crewe Peaks originally started at D68, but the order for D50-D67 was transferred from Derby to Crewe, then built after Crewe finished its D68-D137 order.
+The build numbers 262 & 282 on the cab windows indicate build No 26, 2 end (left) and build No 28, 2 end (right), hence the locomotive numbers are D93 & D95.
+In this Jim Carter shot outside the paintshop a newly-built D93 undergoes steam heat boiler tests.
+In the background is D90 fresh out of the paint shop and black smoke from a 'Scot' class 4-6-0 adds considerably to the picture.
+My thanks to Vic Smith of York for the additional information.

 (Below) Following the hasty abandonment of the pilot scheme, in which large orders were placed for predominantly Type 2 diesel locomotives of between 1,000 and 1,365 engine horsepower, BR recognised the need for a more powerful Type 3 of around 1,750hp, which saw the beginning of the diesel-hydraulic 'Hymek' era on the Western Region and the introduction of the EE Co machines (later TOPS Class 35 and 37 respectively).
 The first of the Beyer-Peacock 1,700hp Type 3s was handed over to the Western Region at a ceremony held at Paddington on May 16th 1961.
 Here, the two-tone green livery, rectangular warning panel and white cab window surround (albeit weather stained) show up well in this shots of No D7005 on shed.
 Some of the original diesel loco photos featured on this page were provided by 'Through their eyes.org.uk' and are available on a DVD containing 2,700 high resolution scans produced from original negatives, slides and photos.
 Click here for link to this interesting site.
 I am not affiliated in any way with the sale of DVD's.